zipped-album/zlbm/README.md

 ***A suggestion for an open single-file music album format***

 ## Specification
-A simple ZIP file (not necessarily compressed, not necessarily with .zip extension), with properly tagged (title, albumartist/artist, tracknumber, date) audio files in lossy (Ogg Opus; 96 - 128 Kb/s recommended) or lossles (FLAC; 44.1/48 Khz, 16 bit recommended) format, and an optional digital booklet (PDF; square paper size) of which the first page is the album cover.
+A simple ZIP file (not necessarily compressed; .zlbm extension recommended), with properly tagged (title, albumartist/artist, tracknumber, date) audio files in lossy (Ogg Opus; 96 - 128 Kb/s recommended) or lossles (FLAC; 44.1/48 Khz, 16 bit recommended) format, and an optional digital booklet (PDF; square paper size) of which the first page is the album cover.
 For compatility with current players, additional (cover) images (JPEG, PNG; square format) can be included.
 For creating custom compilation albums/mixtapes without changing the tags of the included audio files, an optional playlist (XSPF) might specify any of the following: title, creator, date and track order.

 ```
-├── *.zip|zlbm|*
+├── *.zlbm|*.zip|*
 │   ├── *.opus|flac
 │   ├── ...
 │   ├── [*.pdf]